A minimalistic programming language written in C89.

 ink

-coroutines and can currently only manipulate integers.
-Part of the code may not be compliant with C89 and I will try to
+ink is a minimalistic interpreted programming language, tentatively implemented exclusively in C89.
+It features coroutines and can currently manipulate integers and arrays of integers, which can be interpreted as strings of Unicode codepoints.
+Part of the code may not be compliant with C89 and I will try to fix that in time.

 It is fully self-contained and doesn't rely on a working standard library beyond the following: